NJM Insurance Group: Trenton Thunder

 NJM partners with the Trenton Thunder for their "Safe at Home" Program.
 The program designates $50 per run scored at Thunder home games through the season and playoffs to a local charity organization.
 Since 2012, this partnership has resulted in donations of more than $140,600.

+Somerset Patriots

+NJM partnered with the Somerset Patriots to sponsor the Ballpark BBQ section of TD Bank Ballpark in Bridgewater, New Jersey.

 Philadelphia 76ers

 Since 2018, NJM has partnered with the Philadelphia 76ers to promote teen driving safety in Pennsylvania.
 In 2018 and 2019, the Sixers and NJM hosted a National Teen Driver Safety Week kick-off event at the Wells Fargo Center in Philadelphia.

 Philadelphia Union

 In 2019, NJM became the Official Automotive Insurance Partner of the Philadelphia Union.

+Cleveland Browns

+In 2024, the Cleveland Browns announced NJM's first formal partnership with a professional football team.